Blog

 A conceptual illustration of a conversational eCommerce interface featuring an AI chat bubble asking for a 20V cordless drill under 3 pounds.
 The interface is flanked by 3D renders of a white and purple drill, with a "Here are some good matches" response and an "Add to cart" button, representing generative search in online shopping.

 For over two decades, the formula for digital growth was simple: dominate the search engine results page.
-If you ranked in the top three blue links on Google, you captured the lion's share of traffic.
+If you ranked in the top three blue links on Google, you captured the majority of organic traffic.

 This shift has created a new technical imperative for enterprise retailers and brands: Generative Engine Optimization, or GEO.

-Generative Engine Optimization (GEO) is the strategic process of enriching and structuring commerce data so large language models (LLMs) can accurately discover, compare and recommend products.
+Generative Engine Optimization (GEO) is the strategic process of enriching and structuring commerce data so large language models (LLMs)—AI systems trained on vast datasets to understand and generate human-like text—can accurately discover, compare and recommend products.

-If your product catalog is not optimized for these platforms, your brand is effectively invisible to the fastest-growing segment of digital shoppers.
+If your product catalog is not optimized for these platforms, your brand risks being filtered out by AI agents entirely—missing the fastest-growing segment of digital shoppers.

 Why traditional SEO fails the enterprise ecosystem